NUMBER: Series 2, Episode 2

 SETTINGS: Hesket Newmarket in England’s Lake District, where the ladies attend a gathering of vintage motorcycle enthusiasts [the Back Green Rally, held since 1973].
 They go for a massed tour with the other bikers around the lakes, the itinerary of which is here:

-The field trip segment takes them to Kirkby Lonsdale with its “Devil’s Bridge.”
+The field trip segment takes them to Kirkby Lonsdale with its “Devil’s Bridge,” where they stop to get a snack from a sandwich vendor.
 Continue reading

 One of the fun things about writing this blog is that through the miracle of WordPress analytics I can sometimes see how people have managed to find it.
 For instance, last week, a visitor landed here because he entered this query into a search engine: